-The following are Web Site links and links to resources that will help you to discover marriage prep materials that are available for your use.
+The following are Web Site links and links to resources to help you discover marriage prep materials that are available for your use.
 We pray you will find them to be helpful.

 • Growthrac Pre-marriage Mentoring This program is designed to give your marriage a solid advantage!
 It can help you to: • Develop skills • Align expectations • Discover strength and growth areas • Build a support system • Identify tools and resources that could help you during this time in your relationship together as well as after marriage.

-• Mattaboutmoney.com This is a web site, which features articles and practical tips put together by Matt Bell who is a full-time personal finance writer and speaker.
-He has authored three books and continually writes articles, appears on both radio and TV, helping others get their finances in order.
-There are two areas of Matt’s web site, which you may be particularly interested in reading through —”Money and Marriage” and “Faith and Finances.”
+• Mattaboutmoney.com This is a web site, which features articles and tips put together by Matt Bell.
+Matt is a full-time personal finance writer and speaker.
+He has authored three books and continually writes articles.
+He also appears on radio and TV, helping others get their finances in order.
+There are two areas of Matt’s web site, which you may be particularly interested in reading through.
+They are: “Money and Marriage” and “Faith and Finances.”

 • Prepare-enrich.com They began in 1980 as a result of several research projects at the University of Minnesota in which Dr. David Olson developed a set of inventories for couples known as PREPARE/ENRICH.
-Because of the demand for the inventories, Dr. Olson began the company PREPARE/ENRICH (now called Life Innovations) to provide these helpful tools to counselors and clergy members.
+Because of the demand for the inventories, Dr. Olson began the company PREPARE/ENRICH to provide these helpful tools to counselors and clergy members.
 There are now a total of 5 couple inventories that can be used for premarital and married couples.
-We have also trained over 60,000 PREPARE/ENRICH Counselors in the U.S., and have 13 International Offices.
+They have also trained over 60,000 PREPARE/ENRICH Counselors in the U.S. Plus they have 13 International Offices.
 Over 2 million couples have completed one of the couple inventories.

-• Lesandleslie.com This is the web site for Dr Les and Dr Leslie Parrott who are a husband-and-wife team who not only share the same name, but the same passion for helping others build healthy relationships.
-In 1991, the Parrotts founded the Center for Relationship Development on the campus of Seattle Pacific University —a groundbreaking program dedicated to teaching the basics of good relationships.
-Their web site has free videos that you can view on your computer which gives relationship advice on many different subjects including “Pre-marital” as well as “Mentoring.”
+• Lesandleslie.com This is the web site for Dr Les and Dr Leslie Parrott.
+They are a husband-and-wife team who have the same passion for helping others build healthy relationships.
+They founded the Center for Relationship Development on the campus of Seattle Pacific University.
+It’s a groundbreaking program dedicated to teaching the basics of good relationships.
+Their web site has free videos that you can view, which give relationship advice on many different subjects.
 We highly advise that you visit their web site to see what they can offer you.

 • Startmarriageright.com Whether you are single, dating, engaged, or newlyweds, this web site is created for you with articles, interviews, and resources to help you prepare for marriage, because as they say, “We believe that your wedding day is just the beginning!”
 (And we agree.)

 • Before The Ring -written by William L Coleman, published by Discovery House Publishers.
-This book has a different “spin” on things than most, because it actually focuses in on helping couples to know if they really SHOULD consider marriage.
-It’s a book that is designed for couples to take the time to get to know each other all the more.
-It suggests questions for couples to to consider.
-Every couple wants an ideal marriage.
-They want assurance that their love will last a lifetime.
-They want some guarantee that they are making the right decision.
-Although there are no guarantees, author William Coleman says there is a way to assure yourself that you are marrying the right person.
+This book has a different “spin” on things than most.
+It actually focuses in on helping couples to know if they really SHOULD consider marriage.
+It’s designed for couples to take the time to get to know each other all the more.
+Author William Coleman says there is a way to assure yourself that you are marrying the right person.
 Ask questions—lots of questions.
 Of yourself.
 Of each other.
 And then be honest with your answers.
 To get reliable answers, you have to ask the right questions.
 And that’s the goal of this book.

 • Called Together -written by Steve and Mary Prokopchak, published by Destiny Image Publishers.
 This workbook, designed for couple-to-couple mentoring or personal use, prepares couples for a successful, God-honoring marriage.
 It also addresses the challenges of remarriage, intercultural marriage and senior adult remarriage.
-Whether you’re considering marriage or remarriage or you counsel those who are, this book supplies down-to-earth advice and biblical wisdom on how to: be certain that God has called you together, combine future goals and coordinate a long-term marriage mission, interact constructively in verbal and nonverbal ways, view finances from a biblical perspective, relate sexually to your partner, plan a God-honoring ceremony; plus it includes post-marital checkups on communication, emotional needs, goal setting, budgeting and forgiveness.
+This book supplies down-to-earth advice and biblical wisdom.

 • Fit to be Tied -written by Bill and Lynne Hybels, published by Zondervan.
 This is one of our favorite books for those contemplating marriage.
 In it, Bill and Lynne Hybels draw on their own personal experience and a guiding faith to offer practical advice on how to enjoy a lifetime of togetherness.
 They claim not to be “experts” on marriage but rather are among those who have suffered in their marriage and wondered how God let them make such a terrible mistake.
 They said that they felt hopeless and trapped.
 But in that time of entrapment they say, “We did the only thing that seemed right for us to do.
 We worked at it.
-And worked.
-And worked some more.
 And we continue to work.”
-Again, this is a great book that we highly recommend because it’s very down-to-earth and is also easy to read.

 • Getting Ready for Marriage Workbook : How to Really Get to Know the Person You’re Going to Marry -written by Jerry Hardin and Dianne Sloan, published by Thomas Nelson Publisher.
-This workbook uses interactive exercises to help couples discover the roots of their beliefs, to sight potential problem areas, and learn how to successfully work through problems.
+This workbook uses interactive exercises to help couples discover the roots of their beliefs.
+It helps you to sight potential problem areas.
+Additionally you’ll learn how to successfully work through problems.
 Couples are encouraged to make their own covenants in specific areas such as financial matters, resolving conflict, religious orientation, and family planning to build a strong marriage partnership.

 • Money and Marriage: A Complete Guide for Engaged and Newly Married Couples -written by Matt Bell, published by Nav Press.
-Getting on the same financial page is essential because research has shown that the more frequently a couple fights about finances, the more likely they are to divorce.
-So how do you as an engaged or newly married couple work as a team when dealing with money?
+Getting on the same financial page is essential.
+That is because research has shown that the more frequently a couple fights about finances, the more likely they are to divorce.
+So how do you work as a team when dealing with money?
 Financial expert Matt Bell shows the way.
-This book will help you make the most of each other’s financial strengths, teaching you how to work together to build a solid financial future.
+This book will help you make the most of each other’s financial strengths.
+Plus it will teach you how to work together to build a solid financial future.
 With this guide, you’ll avoid the pitfalls and place yourselves on the path to financial success.
-For more info, follow the link to view: Money and Marriage book trailer

 • Money Before Marriage: A Financial Workbook for Engaged Couples -written by Dr Larry Burkett, published by Moody Press.
 This workbook gives key insights of wise money management.
 Learn how to avoid the most common financial and communication pitfalls experienced by thousands of newlyweds.
 In this workbook you’ll learn to: Apply to your marriage what God’s Word says about finances.
-Understand your personality profile and that of your future mate.
 Discover the practical aspects of managing your personal finances.
 Answer the tough questions relating to debt, credit card use, life insurance needs, and separate bank accounts.
 It also helps you to prepare your first budget.

 • Preparing for Marriage: A Guide for Christian Couples -by Donald J. Luther, published by Augsburg Fortress Publishers.
-This book is designed to help you take a good look at your marriage.
-It contains thought-provoking exercises to help you think through and share your thoughts about marriage, its meaning and challenges.
+This book contains thought-provoking exercises to help you think through and share your thoughts about marriage, its meaning and challenges.
 The exercises are not scientific personality tests.
-They are tools that are designed to (1) promote and stimulate conversation (2) deepen mutual understanding and (3) draw out insights and feelings about sensitive areas that otherwise might not be discussed.
-There are two copies of some of the exercises so you can each have one to complete and eventually discuss together.
+They are tools that are designed to (1) promote and stimulate conversation.
+(2) They deepen mutual understanding and (3) draw out insights and feelings about sensitive areas that otherwise might not be discussed.

 • Should We Stay Together? -written by Jeffrey Larson, published by Jossey -Bass.
 This book includes Self-Tests from the Relate Premarital Questionnaire.
 It debunks many time-honored myths as it provides couples with the tools they need to make better decisions and explore many aspects of their relationship.
 From individual characteristics, idiosyncratic family histories, unresolved conflicts and needs, and combined strengths and weaknesses, this book will help couples understand the specific traits that predict a satisfying or disastrous relationship.

 • 10 Great Dates Before You Say “I Do” -written by David and Claudia Arp, published by Zondervan.
 This book has a unique approach featuring fun-filled dates to help seriously dating and engaged couples strengthen their relationship.
-Couples will soon discover whether or not to go to the next level of commitment, and will spend quality time together now while preparing for a great marriage in the future.
+Couples will soon discover whether or not to go to the next level of commitment.
+It helps you to spend quality time together now while preparing for a great marriage in the future.
 It combines the best of marriage preparation research with a fun, easy-to-follow format.
 Couples will love growing together while going out together.
-Some of the topics these dates cover: Share your hopes and dreams, Appreciate your differences, Communicate and connect, Develop spiritual intimacy, Evaluate your relationship, Celebrate romance, and more.

-• The Before-You-Marry Book of Questions -written by marriage experts and best selling authors Bill and Pam Farrel, published by Harvest House Publishers.
-This book is a very practical guide, which “will lead you toward deeper discovery and help you decide whether the person you’re dating is the partner God created for you to spend the rest of your life with and to bring Him the greatest glory.”
+• The Before-You-Marry Book of Questions -written by marriage experts and best selling authors Bill and Pam Farrel.
+It is published by Harvest House Publishers.
+This book is a very practical guide, which “will lead you toward deeper discovery.
+It will help you decide whether the person you’re dating is the partner God created for you to spend the rest of your life with and to bring Him the greatest glory.”